GRC-SummerSchool/learn-intermediate-python/Classes/example/README.md

 _Familiarity with numpy and matplotlib modules recommended._

-This section demonstrates how to use classes to represent the data found in [the iv-curve example](../../../examples/iv-curves).
+This section demonstrates how to use classes to represent the data found in [the original iv-curve example](https://github.com/GRC-SummerSchool/learn-python/blob/master/examples/iv-curves/README.md).

 ## Step 1: Determine appropriate structure
 To understand what an appropriate class structure for the analysis is, you must first understand what you're trying to represent.